 I also needed to adjust my existing time management framework to ensure I stayed on track.

 It wasn't a huge deal.
-The system worked fine, I just needed to add three questions that had to be answered first thing every morning.
+The system worked fine, I just needed to add three questions.

 1. What did you finish yesterday?

 3. What are the obstacles?

 I figured it would take a while to work out the kinks and get everybody I work with onboard so I committed to a 90-day trial.

 After almost two weeks I'm generally happy with how it's working.
 So far my biggest challenge has been when other people disrupt my schedule.
 I've also found it's much easier to stick to the new routine if I work from my office rather than home.